aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

     aws_secret_access_key=SECRET_ACCESS_KEY
     region=us-east-1

-where ACCESS_KEY_ID and SECRET_ACCESS_KEY are the keys that you received from IAM, and sc-2023 is called a profile name that we can use to access the account.
+where ACCESS_KEY_ID and SECRET_ACCESS_KEY are the keys that you received from IAM, and sc-2023 is what is called a 'profile name' that we can use to access the account.
+We will refer to this as the PROFILE_NAME elsewhere in the document.

 After installing the AWS CLI and gaining credentials, make sure that the CLI is installed properly by attempting to run an AWS command.
 An example command that should work is:
 ```text